openvinotoolkit/openvino/docs/ops/pooling/MaxPool_8.md

              [4, 5, 4]]]]
 ```

-Example 7 shows how *MaxPool* operates on 4D input using 2D kernel, with non-default `axis` value
+Example 7 shows how *MaxPool* operates on 4D input using 2D kernel, with non-default `axis` value.

 ```
 input = [[[[1, 2, 3],